Whether you’re interested in starting a career in copy writing, or you’d like to up your game and increase your salary, these tips are for you.

 Be your own worst critic.
 When editing your copy, read each sentence and ask yourself what it really means.
 If you can’t come up with a good reason to keep a specific sentence in its place right away, delete it.

 Don’t use trendy catch phrases, either.
-Give it your reader straight, and try to use smaller words which appeal to a wider audience.
+Give it to your reader straight, and try to use smaller words which appeal to a wider audience.

 16. USE NUMBERS